rails/rails/guides/source/routing.md

 ### Connecting URLs to Code

-When your Rails application receives an incoming request
+When your Rails application receives an incoming request for

 ```
 GET /patients/17